 Plank with Block Squeeze

-This dynamic yoga blocks exercise is a killer way to build core strength.
+This dynamic yoga blocks exercise is an effective way to build core strength.

 - In Plank, place a block between your inner thighs or ankles.